 (And, just so you know, our tool Timeneye doesn’t support screenshots, keystroke logging, or any other privacy-invasive features.
 We believe in transparency, not spying!)

-Tracking your time: benefits for productivity and beyond
+Tracking your time: Benefits for Productivity and beyond

 Benefit #1: Keeps you organized